jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Unconscious condition, what is the *Speed 0* effect?
+What is the Unconscious *Speed 0* effect?
 Back: The creature has Speed 0 and it can't be increased.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1772069117917-->